MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

 #### Reads

-All reads (except for the deploy generation) will perform the follow steps:
+All reads (except for the deploy generation) will return an object from the in memory cache.

-1. Confirm leadership.
-2. Return an object from the in memory cache.

 Reading the deploy generation will perform the following steps: